json-schema-org/community/CHARTER.md

 For a vote to carry, a quorum of 75% is required by default.

-If a TSC member wants to call for a vote that they wish to be non-public, they must do so by contacting the TSC Chairs directly.
+If a TSC member wants to call for a vote that they wish to be private, they must do so by contacting the TSC Chairs directly.
-At the discretion of the TSC Chairs, a vote may be made non-public, and will then be handled by creating an Issue in the `TSC-private` repository.
+At the discretion of the TSC Chairs, a vote may be made private, and will then be handled by creating an Issue in the `TSC-private` repository.

-The topic and nature of non-public votes may remain non-public, including the results.
+The topic and nature of private votes may remain private, including the results.
 (It is expected that vast majority of votes will be public.
-Non-public voting should only be used in exceptional circumstances.)
+Private voting should only be used in exceptional circumstances.)

 #### Documenting decisions